Shopping Cart

 • Hubcaps

 If you come up other idea’s I’d sure like to hear about them, and add them to this list.
 Somebody out there always has something I’ve never seen or heard of.
 A photo of your “work of art” would really be even more appreciated.
-Just use your imagination.
+Just use your imagination when making craft clocks.
 Happy clock making!